 Whether your kid is still looking at books made of fabric or they’re dipping their toe into the choppier waters of YA fiction, The Little Bookshop in Chapel Allerton has got lots to enchant them.

-Adults aren’t left out either – you can browse the shelves full of the latest grown-up reads while your kids delve into a well-curated range that runs the gamut from baby reads to teenage fare.
+Adults aren’t left out either – browse the shelves full of the latest grown-up reads while your kids delve into a well-curated range running from baby reads to teenage fare.

-There are loads of events here too, with stuff like half-term Taylor Swift parties, a monthly children’s book group and they do a free 20-minute story time at 11am every Monday, Wednesday and Friday too.
+There are loads of events here too – half-term Taylor Swift parties, a monthly children’s book group and a free 20-minute story time at 11am every Monday, Wednesday and Friday too.

 What?
 An indie bookshop aimed at kids.

 Where?
-47 Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.
+The Little Bookshop, 47 Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.

 How much?
 Free to all.